Most of us live a life that is characterized by excess.

 When most people think about minimalism, they tend to think of the picture below:

-And while there are some hardcore minimalists who have chosen to live that way, pictures like that don’t define minimalism.
+And while there are some people who adopt extreme minimalism and choose to live that way, pictures like that don’t represent the general idea behind minimalism.

 One of the most common misconceptions about minimalism lies in the idea that it’s monk-like living, which is not true at all.
 It can be, if you decide to go that direction, but most people embracing a minimalist lifestyle don’t.